netgrif/academy/docs/examples/inter_process_communication/inter_process_communication.md

 ## Overview

-The Trip Request application is designed to streamline the registration and approval of trip requests within an organization.
-This guide provides an overview of the development process, focusing on the creation of workflows, forms, data fields, roles, transitions, and metadata using the Netgrif Application Builder and Engine (NAB & NAE).
+The Order and invoices application is example of simple yet complex interprocess communication in Netgrif platform.
+This guide provides an overview of the development processes, focusing on the creation of workflows, forms, data fields, roles, transitions, and metadata using the Netgrif Application Builder and Engine (NAB & NAE).

 [Click here to launch Order process in Builder](https://builder.netgrif.com/modeler?modelUrl=https://academy.netgrif.com/examples/inter_process_communication/order.xml)